Duhyadi/Olotillo-genetic-diversity/figure_3_PCA/readme.md

 - Generate the PCA plot corresponding to Figure 3 in the manuscript.

-- The script assumes relative paths and a fixed directory structure as provided in this repository.
+The script assumes relative paths and a fixed directory structure as provided in this repository.

 ## ⚙️ System requirements

-R ≥ 4.2
+- **R** ≥ 4.2

-RStudio ≥ 2023.06 (recommended)
+- **RStudio** ≥ 2023.06 (recommended).

-Operating system: Linux (Ubuntu 22.04 LTS recommended), Windows or macOS also supported
+- Operating system: Ubuntu 22.04 LTS or compatible (Windows/Mac also supported).